This section contains a non-normative overview of the ECMAScript language.

 member of the type Object

 An object is a collection of properties and has a single prototype object.
-The prototype may be the null value.
+The prototype may be

 The value of a